Skip to main content

 Why Budget Gear Beats No Gear

 A $10 paracord bracelet with a functional fire starter is infinitely more useful than a $200 survival kit sitting in your closet at home.
 The best survival gear is the gear you actually carry — and budget items are light enough, small enough, and cheap enough to be with you every time you step outside.
+Our best value pack bracelets ranking covers the cheapest options in detail.

 We are not going to pretend that a $3 bracelet is as refined as a $13 one.
 The fire starter may need more strikes, the compass may settle slower, and the buckle may feel flimsier.
 But the cord is the same 550lb nylon, the whistle still carries a quarter mile, and it is on your wrist when you need it.